michaeljumah/FAR-RENTAL/README.md

     run:
         python run.py

-how to start a db
+#How to start a db
 run:
     python
     import os